NetDimension/WinForm-ModernUI/README.md

-# ModernUI Theme for .Net WinForms
+# ModernUI Form

-**ModernUI Theme** is a skin library that makes your .Net Windows Form Application look like ModernUI window in Win8/8.1 or Win10.
+**ModernUI Form** is a library that makes your .Net Windows Form Application look like ModernUI window in Win8/8.1 and Win10.

+It's frameless, border customizable.
+You could set border size, border color and dropshadows.
 It redrews borders of stardard WinForm, and make a dropshadow around the window.
 You can set your form's border size and color, also you can set color of the dropshadow too.

 ![Screen Shot](http://ohtrip.cn/media/20180212015259.jpg)

 ## 2019/12/13 ##

-.NET 4.6ÒÔ¼°Ö®ºóµÄ°æ±¾Î¢ÈíÎªWinFormÌí¼ÓÁËÔ­ÉúµÄËõ·ÅÖ§³Ö£¬ÔÚapp.configÎÄ¼şÖĞ¼ÓÈëÒ»ÏÂ´úÂë¼´¿É¿ªÆôÔ­ÉúµÄËõ·ÅÖ§³Ö¡£
+.NET 4.6ä»¥åŠä¹‹åçš„ç‰ˆæœ¬å¾®è½¯ä¸ºWinFormæ·»åŠ äº†åŸç”Ÿçš„ç¼©æ”¾æ”¯æŒï¼Œåœ¨app.configæ–‡ä»¶ä¸­åŠ å…¥ä¸€ä¸‹ä»£ç å³å¯å¼€å¯åŸç”Ÿçš„ç¼©æ”¾æ”¯æŒã€‚
 ```
 <configuration>
     ...